A Christmas Dream: Plot

-Production and release
+Production

 The film was Karel Zeman's first experiment in combining stop-motion animation with live-action footage, a process he continued to explore in his later feature films, beginning with Journey to the Beginning of Time (1955) and The Fabulous World of Jules Verne (1958).
 The pioneering animator Hermína Týrlová also reportedly participated in the production.

+Release

 In the United States, the film was released by Universal-International in 1948.
 An abridgement of the American version for home projection was sold by Castle Films from 1949 through 1965.
 The American version replaces the wordless Czech soundtrack with new audio, including a voice for the rag doll; it also includes new footage in which Santa Claus, appearing by magic, sends the Christmas dream to the girl.

-Reception
+Reception and legacy

 In their history of Eastern European films, Mira Liehm and Antonín J. Liehm called A Christmas Dream "a classic of its genre."
 Scott MacGillivray, in a review of the Castle Films version, wrote that "the Zemans' stop-motion effects are truly extraordinary."
 Le Parisien called the film "magical" and rated it four stars out of a possible four.

 The film was screened at the 1946 Cannes Film Festival, where it won the Grand Prix International for best short fiction film.

+The dubbed version was spoofed by RiffTrax on December 21, 2009.

+It is also available on HBO Max.